ome/omero-documentation/omero/sysadmins/publication.rst

    example, `<https://omero.lifesci.dundee.ac.uk/pub/schleicher-et-al-2017>`_
    is the link where "omero.lifesci.dundee.ac.uk" is the server address, and "schleicher-et-al-2017" is the publication-identifier.
 #.
-This makes use of redirects (in the NGINX component of the webserver
+This makes use of redirects allowing
+   `<https://omero.lifesci.dundee.ac.uk/pub/schleicher-et-al-2017>`_ to
-   dedicated to publication workflows) allowing `<https://omero.lifesci.dundee.ac.uk/pub/schleicher-et-al-2017>`_ to redirect to the correct group and Project in OMERO in the same way as the DOI above.
+   redirect to the correct group and Project in OMERO in the same way as the DOI above (these need to be set in the `NGINX <http://nginx.org/>`_ component of the OMERO.web installation dedicated to publication workflows).